Want to know more about Tulane?

 - The F. Edward Hebert Research Center, near Belle Chasse, La., provides research facilities in medicine and environmental, behavioral and computer sciences.

-- The School of Professional Advancement has satellite campuses in Elmwood Business Park in Jefferson Parish, La., and in Biloxi, Miss.
+- The School of Professional Advancement has a satellite campus in Elmwood Business Park in Jefferson Parish, La.

-- The downtown health sciences campus has several divisions: School of Medicine, School of Public Health and Tropical Medicine, School of Social Work, Tulane Medical Center and Technology Services.
+- The downtown health sciences campus has several divisions: School of Medicine, School of Public Health and Tropical Medicine, School of Social Work, Tulane Medical Center and Information Technology.

 - The North Shore campus is home to the Tulane National Primate Research Center in Covington, La.